fsujoseph/Movies/README.md

 There are a couple of things I would like to re-visit given more time:
 * Is using a 2-D matrix the best way to store the movie theater?
 Could a linked list be better?
 * Is it possible to use momoization to improve time complexity for repeated searches for open seating?
+* Conduct more testing to ensure full functionality.